 As most water projects still depend on government funding through grants, a continuous stream of funding particularly from the Federal government is crucial to ensure the successful project completion and the adoption of green economic approaches and nature-based solutions according to IWRM.
 A Water Industry Fund can be enacted to fund critical projects such as rehabilitation and restoration of river basin management, water resources assessment, groundwater development and management as well as training water experts to advocate IWRM and training of future water leaders that embrace the 8R water philosophy.
-In addition, incentives including lower interest rates, tax deductions of green certification should be awarded to organisations for the purchase and implementation of green technology and other environmental initiatives such as green water restoration.
-The adoption of sustainable use of water in green building and halal certifications will go a long way to modify corporate and consumer behaviour towards more responsible use of the nation's water resources.
+In addition, incentives including lower interest rates, tax deductions of green certification should be awarded to organisations for the purchase and implementation of sustainable use of water in green building and halal certifications will go a long way to modify corporate and consumer behaviour towards more responsible use of the nation's water resources.